8 Smart Instagram Bio Hacks You Probably Didn’t Know

 2. Add line breaks

-Line breaks are a superb way to make your Instagram bio stand out.
+Line breaks are a superb way to make your Instagram bio stand out to Instagram users.
 It also helps brands communicate their unique selling proposition (USP) when everything has its own line.
 See this in action in Sculpt Activewear’s Instagram bio.
 Each sentence starts after a line break, making it easier to understand the bio and the brand’s USPs.

 There are several methods you can use to add line breaks to your Instagram bio.
 The first is the simplest: Hit “Edit Profile”, scroll down to your bio, and hit the return button on your keyboard to add a line break.